124th Fighter Wing

-The 124th Fighter Wing (124 FW) is a unit of the Idaho Air National Guard, stationed at Gowen Field Air National Guard Base, Boise, Idaho.
+The 124th Fighter Wing is a unit of the Idaho Air National Guard, stationed at Gowen Field Air National Guard Base in Boise, Idaho, United States.
 It operates the Fairchild Republic A-10 Thunderbolt II aircraft conducting close air support missions.
-If activated to federal service, the Wing is gained by the United States Air Force Air Combat Command.
+If activated to federal service, the wing is gained by Air Combat Command (ACC) of the U.S. Air Force.

 Mission

 The federal mission of the 124th Fighter Wing under Title 10 United States Code is to properly equip and train personnel in a high state of readiness for immediate tasking as levied by higher headquarters as part of the Air Reserve Component (ARC) of the U.S. Air Force.
 Its state mission under Title 32 United States Code is to, at the call of the Governor of the State of Idaho, provide personnel and equipment to assist civil authorities prior to, during and after emergencies or disasters; to protect life, property, preserve peace, order and public safety.